What Is Release Management? (And How to Start Your Career in It)

-Release management is the process of overseeing the software development lifecycle (SDLC).
-It is one of the main processes of the IT Infrastructure Library (ITIL) framework.
+Release management is the process of overseeing the software development lifecycle (SDLC), the method of planning, writing, updating, and maintaining software.
+It is one of the main operations of the Information Technology Infrastructure Library (ITIL) framework.
 It includes leading the planning, designing, testing, deploying, and releasing phases of software product development.
 Release management is essential to the SDLC.
 It ensures that the development team meets business requirements and delivers high-quality software.

 Release management and change management are closely related.
-Often, people use these terms interchangeably, but they are different.
-Although they have similarities, release and change management have several distinguishing features.
+People often use these terms interchangeably, but they’re different.
+Although they have similarities, release management, and change management have several distinguishing features.
 You can use the chart below to compare and contrast the two.

 |Release management